-French President Emmanuel Macron Planted A Symbolic Tree At The White House – And Now It’s Gone
+French President Emmanuel Macron Planted A Symbolic Tree At The White House, But Now It’s Gone

 So what happened to the tree?
 No one in Washington seems to know.
 However, a few people in Paris are offering up some possible answers.

 One possibility, according to France Info, is that the tree has been put into a greenhouse for safe keeping until after the summer.
-Specifically, this particular type of tree – a variety of oak – is best planted in autumn, when the temperatures and rainfall are more agreeable.
+Specifically, this particular type of tree is best planted in autumn, when the temperatures and rainfall are more agreeable.

 Dude, where’s my tree?
 Twitter abuzz after oak planted by Trump & Macron ‘vanishes’ https://t.co/efbCi4sTSp pic.twitter.com/48XxEdH2D1